cgarbin/cgarbin.github.io/_posts/2021-02-07-would-you-trust-ai-to-do-x.md

 These products come from paranoid organizations, the ones that assume every possible thing that could go wrong will most definitely go wrong sooner or later.
 They then proceed to protect their products against this hostile world.
 Those products I trust.
 Creating such products takes time and lots of money.

-Looking from another side, I distrust any product that makes large claims in their first version, without backing it up with long research and trial periods.
+Looking from another side, I distrust any product that makes large claims in their first version without backing it up with extended research and trial periods.

 ## Other sources for AI failures

-Some papers and articles I came across on the topic of "AI failure".
+A list of some papers and articles I came across on the topic of "AI failure".

 [What to Do When AI Fails – O'Reilly](https://www.oreilly.com/radar/what-to-do-when-ai-fails/)
 > "What is an incident when it comes to an AI system?
 When does AI create liability that organizations need to respond to?
 This article answers these questions, based on our combined experience as both a lawyer and a data scientist responding to cybersecurity incidents, crafting legal frameworks to manage the risks of AI, and building sophisticated interpretable models to mitigate risk."